jeffreyhanson/raptr-manuscript/README.md

 ### Overview

 This repository contains the source code for the manuscript entitled "_raptr: Representative and Adequate Prioritisation Toolkit in R_".
-For more information on the _raptr R_ package, [check out the offical development repository](http://www.github.com/jeffreyhanson/raptr).
+For more information on the _raptr R_ package, [check out the official development repository](http://www.github.com/jeffreyhanson/raptr).

 [Download the data, code, results we used and generated here](https://github.com/jeffreyhanson/raptr-manuscript/releases/latest).
 Alternatively, clone this repository, and rerun the entire analysis on your own computer using the system commands `make all`.